datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 ```

-In our window specification we answered two questions :
+In our window specification we answered two questions:
-* How to partition the data (`partitionBy`) : In order to have a consecutive and sequential row id that covers the entire dataframe, we need to partition in a way that all the data ends up in one single partition (and this is why it is a bad idea).
+* How to partition the data (`partitionBy`): In order to have a consecutive and sequential row id that covers the entire dataframe, we need to partition in a way that all the data ends up in one single partition (and -this is why it is a bad idea-).
-* How to order elements inside the same partition (`orderBy`) : So as to preserve the natural order, we will sort the dataframe using `monotonically_increasing_id()` : this function generates an ordered and unique but not consecutive row id (we will see more about this function in the next section).
+* How to order elements inside the same partition (`orderBy`): So as to preserve the natural order, we will sort the dataframe using `monotonically_increasing_id()`.
+This function generates an ordered and unique but not consecutive row id (we will see more about this function in the next section).

-#### Step 2 : apply `row_number()` to the dataframe using the window specification that we have defined in Step 1
+#### Step 2: apply `row_number()` to the dataframe using the window specification that we have defined in Step 1
 ```scala
 val df2 = df.withColumn("row_num", row_number().over(windSpec))
 ```